 The BPCIA is complex and continues to be interpreted and implemented by the FDA.
 On December 20, 2019, President Trump signed into law H.R.
-1865, the "Further Consolidated Appropriations Act, 2020", authorizing appropriations through September 30, 2020 to fund operations of certain governmental agencies, including the FDA.
-The law includes significant provisions related to the Trump Administration's biosimilars policy framework and FDA's implementation of the BPCIA, such as clarifying that "chemically synthesized peptides" are no longer excluded from being regulated as biologics.
-In addition, the Further Consolidated Appropriations Act, 2020 clarifies exclusivity and procedural issues related to certain biological products.
+1865, the Further Consolidated Appropriations Act of 2020.
+The law includes significant provisions related to the Trump Administration's biosimilars policy framework and FDA's implementation of the BPCIA, such as clarifying that "chemically synthesized polypeptides" are no longer excluded from being regulated as biologics, while "peptides" (polymers composed of 40 or fewer amino acids) will continue to be regulated as drugs unless they otherwise meet the statutory definition of biological products.
+In addition, the Further Consolidated Appropriations Act of 2020 clarifies exclusivity and procedural issues related to certain biologics approved as drugs pursuant to new drug applications, or NDAs, to be the subject of an approved BLA, or transition biological products.
 The law also incorporates provisions intended to reduce price and increase competitiveness in the pharmaceutical industry.
-The law amends the FDCA to create a private right of action against NDA or BLA holders that refuse to provide sufficient quantities of samples of an approved reference product to generic and biosimilar developers.
+The law amends the

+FDCA to create a private right of action against NDA or BLA holders that refuse to provide sufficient quantities of samples of an approved reference product to generic and biosimilar developers.
 In July 2018, the FDA released its Biosimilars Action Plan to improve the efficiency of the biosimilar and interchangeable product development and approval process.
-The Further Consolidated Appropriations Act, 2020 is consistent with FDA guidance documents issued in December 2018 that were intended to advance the agency's biosimilars policy framework.
-The implementation of the Further Consolidated Appropriations Act, 2020 and the ultimate impact of the agency's Biosimilars Action Plan are uncertain and may evolve over time through future laws and regulations and guidance provided by regulatory and governing bodies.
+The Further Consolidated Appropriations Act of 2020 is consistent with FDA guidance documents issued in December 2018 that were intended to advance the agency's biosimilars policy framework.
+The implementation of the Further Consolidated Appropriations Act of 2020 and the ultimate impact of the agency's Biosimilars Action Plan are uncertain and may evolve over time through future laws and regulations and guidance provided by regulatory and governing bodies.
 In addition, other aspects of the BPCIA, some of which may impact the BPCIA exclusivity provisions, have been the subject of recent litigation.